fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 And the biggest question: **How did Cheyne establish his medical reputation?** Think about how some of the sections from his text we read last week can help us answer this so far.

-### Fri 9/7
+### Fri 9/7: NO CLASS
-DUE: Expertise analysis.
-Find an article about diet and health, and write a 500-word answer to the question: **How does the author establish expertise?** Your analysis must use and reference class sources related to expertise.

 ## 19th-century Reformers

 ### Mon 9/10
+DUE: Expertise analysis.
+Find an article about diet and health, and write a 500-word answer to the question: **How does the author establish expertise?** Your analysis must use and reference class sources related to expertise!

 - Shprintzen, _The Vegetarian Crusade_, 1-38 (Introduction and Chapter 1: Proto-vegetarianism). [online](https://web.b.ebscohost.com/ehost/detail/detail?vid=0&sid=88c9c3b4-4d25-4888-9fc3-504fe236d4f6%40sessionmgr103&bdata=JnNpdGU9ZWhvc3QtbGl2ZSZzY29wZT1zaXRl#db=nlebk&AN=582993) and in Zotero.

 ### Wed 9/12
 - Sylvester Graham, [A Defence of the Graham System of Living: Or, Remarks on Diet and Regimen.
 Dedicated to the Rising Generation](https://books.google.com/books?id=ODRlD83ww9IC).
+What is your impression of this important dietary text of the early 19th century?
+How does this reflect what we read in Shprintzen last time?
+In what ways does it diverge?

 ### Fri 9/14: NO CLASS